 Parmenides would argue that if a person were to place a board and a hammer and a nail on a table, sense perception would indicate three separate objects on that table.
-Parmenides, however, would claim that this perception would be wrong as the board, hammer, and nail are all composed of the same basic material and participate in the unity of existence and so, in spite of what we might conclude through the senses, the three objects are really one.
-As Parmenides had many critics, Zeno, in his famous Paradoxes, sought to prove the truth of his master's claim logically and so silence those who sought to prove him wrong.
+Parmenides, however, would claim that this perception would be wrong as the board, hammer, and nail are all composed of the same basic material and participate in the unity of existence and so, in spite of what one might conclude through the senses, the three objects are really one.
+As Parmenides had many critics who claimed that it was obvious a board, hammer, and nail were different and that Athens and Eleusis were as well, Zeno, in his famous Paradoxes, sought to prove the truth of his master's claim logically and silence them.

 Zeno set about to prove the unity of existence mathematically.
 Arguing against motion, the senses, and plurality, he wrote 40 paradoxes showing how, logically, change and motion cannot exist (of these 40, contained in one volume, less than ten exist today).
 His best known are The Race Course, The Achilles, The Arrow, and The Stadium, all of which prove the logical impossibility of plurality and motion.
 Zeno's paradoxes have fascinated mathematicians and logicians for hundreds of years and have yet to be satisfactorily solved.

-The paradox of The Race Course, to use just one example, shows how motion is a lie of the senses and cannot logically exist.
+The paradox of The Race Course shows how motion is a lie of the senses and cannot logically exist.
 This paradox claims that, if a runner is to sprint 100 metres, she must first travel half that distance.
 In order to travel half that distance, she must first travel half that distance and, to do that, she must first travel half that distance.
 By this progression, Zeno showed that, no matter how small a distance was left, it was still impossible, logically, for the runner to ever meet her goal.
 No matter how far or near, there would always be a distance which separated the runner from the goal.
 In this same way, Zeno argued, all of perceived reality is One, unchanging and eternal, and the perception that human beings live in a world of plurality, of `the many' (many things, people, places) is an illusion created by the senses.